 There are four regional cancer networks in New Zealand that work across organisational boundaries to promote a collaborative approach to service planning and delivery.

-The four regional networks follow district health board geographical coverage areas, and the patient flow to the regional cancer centres:
+The four regional networks follow district health board geographical coverage areas, and patient flow to the regional cancer centres.

 Northern Cancer Network

 The Northern Cancer Network emcompasses Northland, Auckland, Counties Manukau and Waitemata DHBs.